trydenfeld/trydenfeld/README.md

 - 👋 Hi, I’m @trydenfeld
 - 👀 I’m interested in becoming a Defi developer.
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on Defi projects
-- 📫 How to reach me DM twitter @chriskc38
+- 📫 How to reach me DM twitter @trydenfeld

 <!---
 trydenfeld/trydenfeld is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.